johno/will_toggle/README.md

 ## How does it work?

 A `check_box_tag` is added with `label_tag 'Change Your Password'`.
 The checkbox is wired in to the `onchange` event, which triggers a jQuery function to toggle a `will-toggle-wrapper` that encapsulates the partial.
+Will Toggle allows you to abstract out the javascript functions, div wrappers, and other view elements so that your HTML/ERB/HAML is simple and organized.

 __Currently will\_toggle only supports a checkbox toggle, however, you can expect many more implementations to come.__